firejoust/trailblazer-rust/README.md

   - when a new path is found, it will be appended to a node on the current path

 Cost:
+  - "quality" determines which path should be prioritised before elicitation
-  - yaw and impeded movement influence the "quality" of a path (0 to 1)
+  - yaw and impeded movement to the next node influence the "quality" of a path
-  - cost is calculated by scaling distance by the quality factor
+  - "cost" determines which adjacent nodes to elicit from the current node
+  - a node's distance from the destination and raycast quantity influence the "cost"
   - the cost of the new and old path are compared from the same node

 Raycasting: